lolwww/lolwww.github.io/_posts/2024-6-12-Deploy-Charmed-Kubeflow-to-GKE.md

 gcloud components install gke-gcloud-auth-plugin
 ```

-3. Install Juju and kubectl (Juju 3.4.3 or later)
+3. Install Juju and kubectl (Juju 3.4.3 is used at the moment I am writing this tutorial)
 ```
 sudo snap install kubectl --classic sudo snap install juju